andrewhong5297/web3-data-practice/analyst/basic_practice.md

     - bonus question: how many of these contracts are under the same namespace on Dune (i.e. uniswap, mirror, aave)?
 3. find all the new DEX pairs created in the first month the [Uniswap V2 factory was deployed](https://docs.uniswap.org/protocol/V2/reference/smart-contracts/factory).
     - Bonus question: find each pair’s DEX volume, grouped by month.
 4. how can you figure out quickly which logs or functions to look at?
 Try and find the Uniswap V2 Pair contract for USDC/ETH.
-Run the analysis using `ethereum.logs` and `ethereum.transactions` tables only.
+Run the analysis across `ethereum.logs`, `ethereum.transactions`, and `ethereum.traces`.
     - I have a list of utility queries out there somewhere with the answer to this one.
 Wonder if you can find them? 🙂
     - bonus question: given some namespace in `ethereum.contracts`, can you figure out what order users usually call functions in?
     - bonus question: you'll notice that there are more LP transfer events than total minting + burning events.
 Why are LP tokens being transferred so often (hint: yield farming)?